 Dr. Stoeckel and Dr. Purzycki have recently stopped accepting insurance for breast reduction surgery, but most patients are pleasantly surprised that the out of pocket costs are not as much as might be expected at Wake Plastic Surgery.

 Can breast reduction alter nipple sensitivity?

 Breast reduction surgery rarely causes problems with nipple sensitivity.
-The statistical reports suggest that nipple sensation could be affected in as many as 5-20% of patients, but Dr. Stoeckel sees this issue much less frequently.
+The statistical reports suggest that nipple sensation could be affected in as many as 5-20% of patients, but Dr. Stoeckel and Dr. Purzycki see this issue much less frequently.
 The chances of altering sensation are more likely with greater tissue resections.
 But interestingly, in many extremely large reductions, the sensation actually improves.
 This may be a result of relieving the tension on stretched nerves associated with very large breasts.

 Can patients breast-feed after breast reduction?

 Breast reduction surgery does not affect breast-feeding in the vast majority of patients.
-Although inability to breast-feed after surgery is a risk, the vertical technique that Dr. Stoeckel uses typically preserves the milk ducts, glandular tissue, and nervous structures required for breast-feeding.
+Although inability to breast-feed after surgery is a risk, the vertical technique that our surgeons use typically preserves the milk ducts, glandular tissue, and nervous structures required for breast-feeding.
 It should be noted that up to 10% of women are unable to breast feed even without having breast surgery.

 Does breast reduction affect breast cancer detection or treatment?